Project Overview

 - An Arduino Nano handles the low level stuff (controlling the motors, reading encoders and sensors, ...).

-- The DRV8833 is an h-bridge.
-An h-bridge allows a DC motor to be driven in both forward and reverse directions by switching the polarity of the voltage applied to the motor.
+- The DRV8833 is an H-bridge.
+An H-bridge allows a DC motor to be driven in both forward and reverse directions by switching the polarity of the voltage applied to the motor.
 The DRV8833 in particular supports variable speed both formward and backwards when a PWM signal is used.

 - I used two N20 DC motors, rated for 60RPM at 6V.
 They have a gearbox and a two-phase magnetic encoder.
-This kind of encoder allows you to compute both the direction and the velocity the motor is spinning, even though we will use just one phase (more on this later).
+This kind of encoder allows to compute both the direction and the velocity the motor is spinning, even though we will use just one phase (more on this later).

 In the schematics you can notice I reserved two 4-pin slots, one with the 5V, GND, SDA, SCL pins and another one with pins from A0 to A3.